Dawdaborje/fhir-resources-rs/README.md

 ## Disclaimer

 This library is provided "as is" without warranty of any kind.
 It is not intended for use in production healthcare systems.
 Always validate healthcare data according to your organization's requirements and applicable regulations.

-## Author

-This is a personal project developed for educational purposes and personal healthcare applications.

 ---